govuk-one-login/mobile-wallet-example-credential-issuer/README.md

 ####  Setting up LocalStack
 This app uses LocalStack to run AWS services locally on port `4560`.

-To start the LocalStack container and provision a local version of KMS and the **cri_cache** DynamoDB table , run `docker-compose up`.
+To start the LocalStack container and provision a local version of KMS and the **cri_cache** DynamoDB table , run `docker compose up`.

 You will need to have Docker Desktop or alternative like installed.